 Independently verified research has clearly indicated that the preferred solution for customers and stakeholders is the replacement of all six tunnel sections along the length of the aqueduct.
-Investigations along the pipeline began in February 2019 and will continue next year.
-We will be putting our plans out for public consultation in Spring 2020 and expect to begin construction on the Haweswater Aqueduct Resilience Programme (HARP) in 2023.
+Investigations along the pipeline began in February 2019 and will be continuing to help us develop our proposals for the work.
+We will be putting our plans out for public consultation in Spring 2020.
+Come along to find out more and speak to the team, the details of our sessions are listed below.
+We expect to begin construction on the Haweswater Aqueduct Resilience Programme (HARP) in 2023.

 Due to the current circumstances we’ve made the decision to cancel our remaining drop-in sessions which were scheduled to take place from Monday 16th March.

 We’ve been looking into making alternative arrangements so that the community are able to view information about our proposals, along with the opportunity to comment, query and feedback.
 Please click here to view our virtual exhibition